Skip to main content

 info

-The Core Fonts are hosted and will be downloaded to your web server from a public GitHub repository (maintained by Gravity PDF) when you use the Core Font Installer.
-For futher information about GitHub you can refer to their Terms of Service and/or Privacy Statement.
+The Core Fonts are downloaded to your web server from a public GitHub repository (maintained by Gravity PDF) when you use the Core Font Installer.
+For further information about GitHub you can refer to their Terms of Service and/or Privacy Statement.

 via FTP